This toolkit is funded by donations - any contributions are appreciated.

 Social Prescribers are based in GP Surgeries, so ask at reception, how to book an appointment.

 Here is a really useful video describing what and how Social Prescribers could help you.
 Click here to watch the video.
+If you have a hearing impairment, please click on the closed caption link to follow (cc)

 Social prescribing is available in countries worldwide, with programs established or developing in North America (Canada, USA), Europe (UK, Ireland, Spain, Netherlands, Germany, Finland, Portugal, Denmark, Norway, Poland), Asia (China, South Korea, Japan, Singapore, Hong Kong, Malaysia), Oceania (Australia, New Zealand), and Africa (Nigeria)